yanivcohen1/Time-Management-App-React-.NetCore-Python/backend_netCore_service/README.md

 - Users are stored in the configured database (MySQL or MongoDB) with proper password hashing using ASP.NET Core Identity (for MySQL) or custom hashing (for MongoDB).
 - Store secrets (such as JWT keys and database passwords) outside of source control for real deployments (user-secrets, environment variables, vaults, etc.).
-- Configuration is read from `appsettings.yaml` for flexibility and readability, including server URLs, CORS origins, and database settings.
+- Configuration is read from `dev.appsettings.yaml` or `prod.appsettings.yaml` for flexibility and readability, including server URLs, CORS origins, and database settings.
 - Database migrations are applied automatically on startup for MySQL.
 MongoDB collections are created dynamically.
 - In development environment, HTTPS redirection is disabled to allow HTTP requests for easier testing with CORS.